shini4i/argo-watcher/docs/guides/gitops-updater.md

 ```

 !!! warning
-    `write-back-repo`, `write-back-branch`, and `write-back-path` are honored **only** for applications using `spec.sources` (plural, multi-source).
-For a single-`spec.source` application these three annotations are silently ignored — Argo Watcher derives the repo, branch, and path from the application's existing source instead; only `write-back-filename` is still read.
+    `write-back-repo`, `write-back-branch` and `write-back-path` are honored **only** for multi-source applications.
+On a single-`spec.source` application they are silently ignored — the repo, branch and path come from the application's own source, and only `write-back-filename` is still read.

-For an application named `Demo`, Argo Watcher creates or updates the override file at:
+The override file name is derived from the application name, so application `Demo` gets:

 ```text
 sandbox/charts/demo/.argocd-source-demo.yaml
 ```

-!!! note
-    The override file path is derived from the application name.
-This is the currently supported approach for reliably identifying the correct file to update.

-### Fire-and-Forget Mode
+### Fire-and-forget mode

-In some cases, you may want to update the image tag without waiting for the deployment to complete.
-This is useful for applications that only contain `CronJob` resources, where the updated image won't be running immediately.

-Add the following annotation to enable this mode:
+When the new image will not run on its own — an application containing only `CronJob` resources, for instance — annotate it:

 ```yaml
 metadata: